aaronsaray/aaronsaray.com/content/blog/actions-should-not-have-tightly-coupled-input.md

 So you can now use this `Create` action in many places.
 You don't need to tightly couple them to the incoming form request.

-_But with all solutions, there is some pro's and cons._ As you can see here, you don't really have any control of the incoming data.
+_But with all solutions, there are some pro's and cons._ As you can see here, you don't really have any control of the incoming data.
 In fact, some programmer could send in something like `make(['ding' => 'dong'])` and that would 'work' but generate an error most likely.

 **Pass a data object into `make()`** This is another option.
 Here we're swinging to the potentially opposite side of the spectrum - that is, making it more difficult.
 This solution might be great if you're part of a large team (see: 10+ programmers all on the same project - or very high turnover - or non-invested consultants.).